-Payment of tuition and fees is due by the first day of classes of each semester.
+Payment of tuition and fees is due by the first day of the semester.
 At that time, students must make payment, in full, using one or a combination of the following methods: check, money order, credit card, federal or state financial aid, Vaughn College scholarship or grant, private grant or a third-party payment plan.